edbzn/blog/content/blog/building-a-store-using-react-and-typescript/index.md

 ## Benefits

 With Meiosis we're importing nothing to the view, **actions** and **states** are passed to our app as **props**.
-We're not maintaining a bunch of dependencies, we have a full control on what's going on in our application.

-**It's transparent**, state managers like Redux are doing a lot of stuff behind the scene.
+It means that our React app doesn't rely on our store implementation. **It's transparent**, state managers like Redux are doing a lot of stuff behind the scene.
 As you saw Meiosis can be fully implemented in a couples of 30 lines of code.
 It really forces you to think about how to design the state and not how to deal with tools.

 * We have a root state in our app which is the single source of truth.
 * The code is deterministic, we can run it many times it's gonna re-render exactly the same thing.